Welcome to Cochrane Incontinence.

 Our aim is to prepare, maintain and disseminate systematic reviews of the effectiveness of interventions for incontinence, including prevention, treatment and rehabilitation, concentrating on randomised controlled trials.

-Cochrane Incontinence is one of the Cochrane review groups, an international organisation dedicated to informing those who provide or receive health care on the best available evidence.
+Cochrane Incontinence is one of more than 50 Review Groups within Cochrane, an international organisation dedicated to informing those who provide or receive health care on the best available evidence.

-The focus of the Cochrane Incontinence Group is interventions designed to prevent or treat incontinence, or aid rehabilitation.
+The focus of Cochrane Incontinence is interventions designed to prevent or treat incontinence, or aid rehabilitation.
 The problems covered include:

 - Urinary or faecal incontinence